 In today’s world, people are more connected than they have ever been before.
 The innovations of generations before us lend themselves to us, offering experiences most people couldn’t have dreamt of a century ago.

-Now, the worldwide web can reconnect old friends, help spark activism in local communities, and raise funds for families in times of tragedy.
-Through social media, friends can share thoughts and ideas, pictures from their latest vacation, ask for recommendations, and compliment each other on their success.
+Now, the World Wide Web can reconnect old friends, help spark activism in local communities, and raise funds for families in times of tragedy.
+Through social media, friends can share thoughts, ideas, and pictures from their latest vacation, ask for recommendations, and compliment each other on their success.

 So, as a Fighter, how can you bring up the challenging conversation of pornography without actually having to be the first one to say something?